squashql/squashql/README.md

 ...
 ```

-In that case, in the query only the alias can be indicated.
-Aitm will resolve the expressions by using the repository content.
+In that case, in the query only metric aliases can be indicated.
+Aitm will resolve the expressions by using the repository content at query time.

 ```json
 {